Sorry, there is no results for this query

-Testing in production is the process of deploying new code in production, and “testing” it using the production traffic directly instead of running an exhaustive test suite.
-This is a risky process.
+Resilient testing in production is the process of deploying new code in production, and “testing” it using the production traffic directly instead of running an exhaustive test suite.
+This is risky.
 You usually want to avoid it, but as your application grows, it becomes impossible to test everything.

-Let’s look at the Algolia engine.
-We currently have more than twenty query parameters.
+In the Algolia engine, we currently have more than twenty query parameters.
 If they were all boolean flags, testing all cases would require a million tests: twenty parameters, with two possible values per each, that’s 2^20 possibilities.

 When it comes to the time that testing takes, there are three things to take into account:

 Writing a million tests is already a long process, but once they’re there, these tests become part of the project.
 As such, they require maintenance like the rest of the source code, so each software iteration now requires more work.

 Now let’s imagine that your team is large enough to write and maintain those tests, you still need to run them.
 If each test only takes ten milliseconds, it adds up to 2h45m to run.
 Any update in the code now takes 2h45m to validate.

 Our customers buy our product for the existing set of features, but also the upcoming services.
 They expect us to release new features regularly so we can help them grow, to be innovative and resilient.
 Therefore, we need to be efficient.

 When we implement a new feature, we only write tests to validate the implementation and to detect obvious corner cases.
 To thoroughly verify the functionality, we decided to put a deployment setup in place that allows us to test in production with minimal impact for our customers in case of a bug.
 This way, we can deliver new features on time.